 Interests: Cassie earned her Master of Arts degree in Clinical Psychology at Western Kentucky University before being admitted to the University of Tulsa, in the fall of 2014.
 Her research focus has involved the role of physical pain in nonsuicidal self-injury and the predisposition to increased suicide risk in individuals with diminished pain sensitivity.
 She hopes to explore the physiological mechanisms that may contribute to a predisposition to self-injurious behaviors.
 When away from the lab, Cassie likes to spend time outdoors or in the kitchen trying out new recipes.

 Interests: Tyler’s interests reside within the fields of clinical and health psychology.
-Specifically, he is interested in researching descending pathways that modulate pain, their neurophysiological mechanisms, and the relationship between cognitive processes and pain perception.
-In his free time, Tyler enjoys various forms of swing dancing (lindy hop, balboa, and east coast) and eating ranch flavored Doritos.
+Specifically, he is interested in researching descending pathways that modulate pain, their neurophysiological mechanisms, and the relationship between self-regulatory processes and pain.
+In his free time, Tyler enjoys various forms of swing dancing (lindy hop, balboa, and east coast) and playing video games.

 Our research lab graduates prolific and successful students, many of whom hold positions in academia, clinical settings, and research facilities.
 Click here if you would like more information on our previous lab members and their current settings.